Argentine stocks surge to year high close

-BUENOS AIRES Aug 3 (Reuters) - Argentina's stock, currency and bond market trends on Monday:
+BUENOS AIRES, Aug 3 (Reuters) - Argentina's stock, currency and bond market trends on Monday:

 * The MerVal stocks index .MERV jumped 3.6 percent to its highest close in a year at 1,781.8 points, as oil sector stocks got a boost from higher oil prices

-* Shares of steelmaker Tenaris (TENA.BA: Cotización) TS.N, a leading producer of pipes for the energy sector that accounts for almost half of the MerVal, climbed 4.74 percent to 60.75 pesos.
+* Shares of steelmaker Tenaris TENA.BA TS.N, a leading producer of pipes for the energy sector that accounts for almost half of the MerVal, climbed 4.74 percent to 60.75 pesos.

 * On the broad market, stocks volume was very strong at $22.3 million.
 Among active issues, 38 advanced, 20 declined and 18 were unchanged.